-Exam proctoring arrangements can be made with faculty, department staff or the Teaching and Learning Center (the Firelands campus-wide test center).
+Exam proctoring arrangements can be made with faculty, department staff or the Teaching and Learning Center.

 - Share your accommodation memo with your professors.
-If you need another copy of your memo, please contact our office, and we can email it to you for forwarding electronically to your professors.
+If you need another copy of your memo, please contact our office, and we can email it to you.

 - Please review accommodation memos received from students.
-Any questions related to how these accommodations will be delivered can be sent to the Office of Accessibility Services at email@example.com.
+Any questions related to how these accommodations will be delivered can be sent to Accessibility Services at email@example.com.

 - For online assessments, you will need to utilize the Canvas accessibility tools to proctor your exams; and, if audio format is needed, LockDown browser cannot be used as it does not allow the reading software to open.

 - Extra test time – In Canvas, professors extend the timer for students with disabilities who have this approved accommodation.
 If professors need assistance with extending the timer for a particular student, they can contact the Center for Faculty Excellence at 419-372-6898.

 - Exams in audio format or read aloud – If a student is eligible for this accommodation, professors need to ensure that the exam posted on Canvas does not have LockDown Browser in use.
 LockDown conflicts with the FREE online reading software, Natural Reader, that students utilize for online exams.